knagrecha/saturn/INSTALL.md

 We welcome contributions, so feel free to make a PR!

 ## Verification
-To verify your installation, you can run the ``wikitext2/simple-verification.py`` script in the examples directory.
+To verify your installation, you can run the ``examples/wikitext103/simple-verification.py`` script.
 This will run a toy HPO sweep to confirm that everything is working.
 You will need to specify the environment variable SATURN_LIBRARY_PATH so that Saturn knows where to store registered execution techniques.